iver-wharf/iver-wharf.github.io/docs/usage-wharfyml/step-types/docker.md

   args: # dockerfile building ARGs
     - FIRST_ARG=Value from '.wharf-ci.yml' file!
     - SECOND_ARG=2147483647+1
   secretName: mysecret # if specified, the target Kubernetes secret name will be mounted to be used by the secretArgs setting.
-The secret must have the name 'wharf-${WHARF_INSTANCE}-project-${WHARF_PROJECT_ID}-secretname-mysecret'.
+The secret must have the name 'wharf-${WHARF_INSTANCE}-project-${WHARF_PROJECT_ID}-secretname-${secretName}'.
   secretArgs: # dockerfile build ARGs, with values mapped from Kubernetes secret, referenced by secretName
     - FIRST_SEC_ARG=mysecretkey1
     - SECOND_SEC_ARG=mysecretkey2